truenas/middleware/docs/userguide/freenas_network.rst

 +-------------------+----------------+---------------------------------------------------------------------------------------------------+

-The parent interface of a vlan has to be up, but it can have an IP address or it can be unconfigured, depending upon the requirements of the VLAN configuration.
-This makes it difficult for the GUI to do the right thing without trampling the configuration.
-To remedy this, after adding the VLAN, go to
+The parent interface of a vlan has to be enabled, but it can have an IP address or it can be unconfigured, depending upon the requirements of the VLAN configuration.
+After adding the VLAN, it can be configured using :menuselection:`Network --> Interfaces`.
-:menuselection:`Network --> Interfaces --> Add Interface`.
-Select the parent interface from the "NIC" drop-down menu and in the "Options" field, type
-:command:`up`.
-This will bring up the parent interface.
-If an IP address is required, it can be configured using the rest of the options in the "Add
-Interface" screen.